pndaproject/red-pnda/README.md

 For those who are new to PNDA, there’s a network-related dataset (BGP updates from the Internet) and an accompanying tutorial Juypter notebook named `Introduction to Big Data Analytics.ipynb`, to help you get started.

 Also, there's a sample tutorial named `tutorial.ipynb` provided to do some basic analysis with data dumped to disk via Kafka through Spark DataFrames.

+If you are interested in data mining or anomaly detection, take a look at the `red-pnda-anom-detect.ipynb` where we work with telemetry data and try and detect unintentional traffic loss in the network.

 ## Grafana Server